gsbDBI/bemb/docs/source/index.rst

 Welcome to torch-choice's documentation!
 ========================================
-Author: Tianyu Du and Ayush Kanodia; PI: Susan Athey; Contact: tianyudu@stanford.edu
+Authors: Tianyu Du and Ayush Kanodia; PI: Susan Athey; Contact: tianyudu@stanford.edu

 This package is a `PyTorch <https://pytorch.org>`_ based package for, but not limited to, modeling consumer choice.